 - Hold a Ph.D. or Master's degree for no more than 3 years in an energy-relevant field of science, engineering or other highly quantitative field such as economics.

-- Be a U.S. citizen, have Permanent Resident (Green Card) status or be eligible for an Exchange Visitor (J) Visa, if a foreign national.
+- Be a U.S. citizen or have Permanent Resident (Green Card) status.

 Required Qualifications for Junior Fellows: